All-girl wrestling tournament takes the mat, first in the Ohio Valley

 He says they’ve been planning this event for months.

 All girls tournaments, this is the first one in the Ohio Valley and it is the fastest growing sports right now in the United States, female wrestling.
-We’re just trying to do our part to grow it here in the Ohio Valley.Nathan Iafrate, assistant coach, Valkyrie Girls Wrestling Club
+We’re just trying to do our part to grow it here in the Ohio Valley.Nathan Lafrate, Assistant Coach, Valkyrie Girls Wrestling Club

 He says this tournament is a great opportunity for them to develop as athletes and competitors.